clock menu more-arrow

 “It would be easy for these guys to not be selfless, and disciplined in the second half, and throw their hands up.
 There’s been a lot of things that have not gone our way this year.
 But they didn’t.”

-Had this performance come early in the year, or if United weren’t stuck three points adrift of the rest of MLS, maybe United could use this game to turn their season around.
+Had this performance come early in the year, or if United weren’t cemented to the last place in all of MLS, maybe United could use this game to turn their season around.
 As it is, the gap between them and the final playoff spot is likely too big with just 11 games left in the season.
-That said, this is the type of performance which United can still build upon going forward.
-The signing of attacker Bruno Miranda may help spark an attitude change, and more reinforcements appear to be on the way.
+Even so, this is the type of performance which United can still build upon going forward.
+The team already announced the signing of winger Bruno Miranda, and more reinforcements appear to be on the way.

 So while no one from United will admit to looking forward to 2018, the team now has shown itself capable of competing in games in 2017, which might, in the long run, help this team once again fight for a playoff spot come 2018.